openmsi/openmsipython/README.md

 ## Installation

-Programs use the Python implementation of the Apache Kafka API, and are designed to run on Windows machines connected to laboratory instruments.
+Programs use the Python implementation of the Apache Kafka API, and are designed to run on Windows, Mac or Linux machines.
+Data producers typically run on Windows or Linux computers that run collection of data on laboratory instruments; Data consumers and stream processors run on the same computers, on servers with more compute power as needed, or where storage of data is hosted.
+In all these cases, Open MSI components are run in Python 3 in virtual environments or sometimes in Docker containers.
+Open MSI can be used interactively from the command line or run as an always available service (on Windows) or daemon (on Linux).
+We recommend using a minimal installation of the conda open source package management system and environment management system.
+These installation instructions start with installation of conda and outline all the necessary steps to run Open MSI tools.
+To run Open MSI usefully, you need to understand that data streams through *topics* served by a *broker*.
+In pracitce that means you will need access to a broker running on a server or in the cloud somewhere and you will need to create topics on the broker to hold the streams.
+If these concepts are new to you we suggest contacting us for assistance and/or using a simple, managed cloud solution, such as Confluent Cloud, as your broker.

 ### Quick start with miniconda3

-The quickest way to get started is to use Miniconda3.
+The quickest way to get a minimal installation is to use Miniconda3.
 Miniconda3 installers can be downloaded from [the website here](https://docs.conda.io/en/latest/miniconda.html), and installation instructions can be found on [the website here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-With Miniconda installed, next create and switch to a new environment for Open MSI.
-In a terminal window (or Anaconda Prompt in admin mode on Windows) type:
+With Miniconda installed, create and switch to a new environment for Open MSI.
+In a terminal shell window (or Anaconda Prompt in admin mode on Windows) type:

 ```
 conda create -n openmsi python=3.9
 conda activate openmsi
 ```

-Python 3.9 is the most recent minor release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.
+At the time of writing this ReadMe, Python 3.9 is the most recent minor release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.

 You'll need to use that second "activate" command every time you open a Terminal window or Anaconda Prompt to switch to the `openmsi` environment.

-Miniconda installs `pip`, and if you need to install Git you can do so with
+Miniconda installs `pip`; if you don't already have git installed, you should do so now with

 `conda install -c anaconda git`